Denmark expedition: The main exploration teams

-Finally ten sleds led by Mylius Eriksen left Danmarkshavn at the end of March 1907, heading north on the coastal ice.
-Along Jokel Bay, where the Greenland ice sheet comes down to the sea buckling and cracking the ice near the shore, travelling was difficult and sleds broke and had to be continually repaired.
+Finally, ten sleds led by Mylius-Erichsen left Danmarkshavn at the end of March 1907, heading north on the coastal ice.
+Along Jokel Bay, where the Greenland ice sheet comes down to the sea, buckling and cracking the ice near the shore, travelling was difficult and sleds broke and had to be continually repaired.
 The harsh ice conditions continued along Hovgaard Island further north.

 At Mallemuk Mountain in SE Holm Land the coastal ice of the Dijmphna Sound gave way to a polynya and, as the sleds tried to find a way around the open water, the first supporting party returned to Danmarkshavn.